apm-workshop/2025/_pages/index.md

 ## Venue
 {: .secondH}

-The workshop will be held at the University of Porto, located at the center of the beautiful city of Porto.
+The workshop will be held at the University of Porto, located at the centre of the beautiful city of Porto.
 More concrete details will be provided later.

 ## Organizers